Taub-Bolt Heat Engines: Comparison of Thermodynamic Properties

 The cosmological constant $\Lambda=-3/l^2$ sets a length scale~$l$, and we have set Newton's constant $G$ and the speed of light $c$ to unity (as we will later for~$\hbar$ and~$k_B$).
-The spacetime of interest, after Euclideanization, is \cite{Stephani:2003tm}:
+The spacetime of interest, after Euclideanization, is~\cite{Taub:1950ez,Newman:1963yy,Page:1979aj,Page:1985bq,Page:1985hg}~\footnote{See also the discussion in ref.\cite{Stephani:2003tm}.}: